 The surface culture is all we can see at first; it provides a shortcut for identifying which values we finds important.

 But to truly understand a company, we need to dig deeper.
 Why does the company value these things?
 What is the motivation behind it?

 We’ll venture into these questions in an upcoming post and examine the mysterious underworld of the iceberg… the Deeper Culture.

 What do you think about the cultures where you have worked, or where you work right now?
 How effective is the culture at demonstrating the values and beliefs of the founders?

 If you could create the perfect culture, what would it look like?

 If you are wondering whether your business is presenting a culture that aligns with your customers’ needs, let’s talk.
-Schedule a free 30-minute call with me today.
+Find out more here.